 People in PRINCE2 are central to project success.
 Their collaborative efforts, expertise, commitment, and the development of a positive project culture are key elements that contribute to achieving project objectives.
 The framework recognizes the human factor as a critical component in effective project management.
 The people element is addressed in a dedicated chapter structured around the topics of leading successful change, leading successful teams, and communication.

 Principles are the guiding obligations and good practices which determine whether the project is being managed using PRINCE2.
 Unless all of them are applied, it is not a PRINCE2 project; the seven PRINCE2 principles are:

-- Tailor to suit the project environment: PRINCE2 must be tailored to suit the project’s environment, size, complexity, importance, capability and risk.
+PRINCE2 must be tailored to suit the project’s environment, size, complexity, importance, delivery method, team capability and level of risk.

 The 7 processes

 The processes describe a progression from the pre-project activity of getting started, through the stages of the project lifecycle, to the final act of project closure.

 Each process has a checklist of recommended activities, products and related responsibilities.
 The processes are: